This month we discuss Herding Hemingway’s Cats: understanding how our genes work by Kat Arney.

 Hear an extract from the book, an interview with Kat Arney, and the views of the Chemistry World team in this month’s podcast.
 Listen here or subscribe to the podcast using the links below.

-You can read our review of Herding Hemingway’s cats here, and find all our book reviews here.
+You can read our review of Herding Hemingway’s cats here.